uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 Widget types provide a predefined standard template that can do a lot more than a basic widget while saving you the trouble of creating a custom design.

 + It is less development effort to compose configuration and data for an existing widget type than to develop a novel widget.
-+ Widget types are maintained as part of the AngularJS-Portal product, so usages of these types will less often need developer attention to keep them looking up-to-date and working well.
++ Widget types are maintained as part of the uportal-home product, so usages of these types will less often need developer attention to keep them looking up-to-date and working well.
 + Widget types separate configuration (widgetConfig) and data (backing JSON web service) from the implementation of the markup for the widget (widget type).
 + Widget types are more amenable to automated unit testing than are ad-hoc custom widgets.